zhangjaycee/JcFS/README.md

 * LZ4 -- A very fast compression algorithm (https://github.com/lz4/lz4)

+### Current avaliable features:

+* Support log some important operations (e.g. init FS, close FS) to the logfile(`JcFS.log`).

+* Support sensitive words monitoring.
+When read or write some specified words, an alert will be write to the logfile.

 ### When implement some details(e.g. log system), I referenced to these projects:

 * sbu-fsl/fuse-stackfs (https://github.com/sbu-fsl/fuse-stackfs)